 At California Palms we offer a relaxed atmosphere that makes recovery from drugs and alcohol possible.
-Our game room, outdoor patios and other amenities can be view on our pages.
-You are free to smoke outside on brakes.
+Our game room, outdoor patios and other amenities can be viewed on our pages.
+You are free to smoke outside on breaks.
 Our 40 person Jacuzzi-Spa is open 24/7 for relaxation.
 Our dining room is always open with ready to go food anytime of the day or evening.

 Evidence Based Approach for Treating Addiction

-The Palms' multi-disciplinary team of state licensed behavioral health professionals provide a variety of individual and group sessions relevant to addiction, mental health, life skills, vocational goals and positive thinking.
+The Palms' multi-disciplinary team of state licensed behavioral health professionals provide a variety of individual and group sessions relevant to Addiction, Mental Health, Life Skills, Vocational Skills and positive thinking.
 We focus on evidence-based psychosocial interventions depending on the level of addiction and level of care, intensity, and focus of treatment.

-The Palms traumatic stress therapy program includes numerous modalities directed by neurologist Dr. Holly Magiano, M.D. and a team of experienced professionals in the treatment industry.
-The evidence based program includes canine therapy, horticulture therapy, music therapy, and a mind body medicine course by Dr. Daniel Winkle, M.D.
+The Palms traumatic stress therapy program includes numerous modalities directed by a team of experienced professionals in the treatment industry.
+The evidence based programs include Canine Therapy by Karen Lutz, Gardening Therapy by Dr. Holly Magiano, Music Therapy, James "Chip" Buyers, and a Mind Body Skills course by Dr. Daniel Winkle, M.D.

 AMENITIES.
 The California Palms has spared no expense to make its residents feel comfortable with the best possible environment for their recovery.
-Each private room has a private bathroom, a 50 inch flat screen TV with DVR, and access to cable and Wi-Fi.
-Indoor Amenities include a full-service gourmet restaurant, exercise rooms, billiards room, theater room, stage, multiple community and group rooms and a 40 person hot-tub spa for aqua therapy.
-Outdoor Amenities include an amphitheater, torch-lit patios, basketball court, sand volleyball court, beach sand area, gazebo and a nearby walking/bike trail.
+Each Private Bedroom has a private bathroom, a 50 inch flat screen TV with DVR, and access to cable and Wi-Fi.
+Indoor Amenities include a full-service Dining Room, Exercise Rooms, Billiards Room, Theater Room, stage, multiple community and group rooms and a 40 person Jacuzzi-Spa for aqua therapy.
+Outdoor Amenities include an amphitheater, Torch-Lit Patios, basketball court, sand volleyball court, beach sand area, gazebo and a nearby Park with Walking/Bike Trails.

 Evidence Based Treatment